pdelamere/Hybrid_3d_buf/README.md

 It only simulates Pluto, but that may change in the future.

 ## Compiling
 First build and install OpenMPI.
-We're using version 1.8.5 but most recent versions should work.
+We're using version 1.4.
+You might be able to ge more recent versions to work, but I've had problems with 1.8.

 To build the hybrid code just run `make`
-This will produce a binary called hybrid that can be executed using `mpirun` Right now it works well with the Intel compiler, but we're working on improving portability.
+This will produce a binary called hybrid that can be executed using `mpirun -n 24` Right now it works well with the Intel compiler, but we're working on improving portability.

 ## Usage